 4. Natural Disasters

-Volcano eruptions, earthquakes, tsunamis, and floods are all phenomenon that occur frequently in Indonesia, which could disrupt company operations.
+Volcano eruptions, earthquakes, tsunamis, and floods are all phenomena that occur frequently in Indonesia, which could disrupt company operations.

-The long-term development plan of the government serves as reference point for the whole Indonesian society.
-In this plan everyone including the government, the people, and their businesses are included in order to achieve the national objectives as drafted and formulated by the democratic chosen government of Indonesia.
-This development plan, which runs until 2025, is divided in four medium-term plans and assisted by the MP3EI.
+The long-term development plan of the government serves as a reference point for the whole Indonesian society.
+In this plan, everyone including the government, the people, and their businesses is included to achieve the national objectives as drafted and formulated by the democratically chosen government of Indonesia.
+This development plan, which runs until 2025, is divided into four medium-term plans and assisted by the MP3EI.

 Masterplan for Acceleration and Expansion of Indonesia’s Economic Development (MP3EI)

-With all stated above, it is obvious that the Indonesian Government is trying all its best to make Indonesia and a major player in Asia.
-With the government backing and the increasing rates of potential employers, it is understood that in no time, this archipelago nation is going to make it big in no time!
+With all stated above, it is obvious that the Indonesian Government is trying its best to make Indonesia a major player in Asia.
+With the government backing and the increasing rates of potential employers, it is understood that in no time, this archipelago nation is going to make it big!

 FAQs